BY ELIZABETH RUSSELL

 Terence laughed.
 He laughed and he laughed, and then he laughed still harder.
 Even Corncob was chuckling in the end.

 “Oh, oh!
-You’re too much, my friend,” protested Terence.
+You are too much, my friend,” protested Terence.
 “Not even an infant would fit in that palace.”

 “Well,” said Corncob humbly, “yet I still have a feeling about it.
-I am going to stay the night and see what happens to it.”
+I am going to stay the night and see what happens.”

 Terence shrugged.
 It was already getting dark and here was as good a place as any to sleep.
 They made themselves an enclosure out of snow and lay down for the night.